 2. Think About How You Cook.
 For example, if you rarely cook and live on take-out and frozen pizza, a top-of-the-line range is probably not necessary.
 Consider what groceries you always have on hand, and make sure the refrigerator will accommdate months of frozen dinners, has adjustable shelves, or a water and ice dispenser.

-Simply by updating your kitchen or bath, you will likely recoup some of your investment when you sell your home.
+3. Don't Let Resale Potential Determine Your Purchases.
+By updating your kitchen or bath you will likely recoup some of your investment when you sell your home.
 You won't, however, increase that potential by trying to guess which dishwasher your home's future owner will prefer.
 Instead, you'll end up choosing so generically that your kitchen or bath won't feel like your own.
 Or, you'll waste money on fancy equipment and features you don't need.

-When you're shopping, it's easy to get caught up in the excitement of all the latest appliance features, cabinetry finishes, and faucet styles.
+6. Identify the Must-Have Features.
+When you're shopping, it's easy to get caught up in the excitement of all the latest and greatest technology and feature.
 When each upgrade seems to cost so little more than the previous one, you may not realize how quickly they add up.
-It's wise to make an exploratory shopping trip to check out features, then go home and make a list of those that interest you most.
+It's wise to make an exploratory shopping trip to check out features, on models in your price range, then go home and do some research.

 7. Be Ready to Negotiate.
 Always try to negotiate.
 Go into a purchase with the top dollar you're willing to pay in mind, plus your ideal price.
 You won't know if you don't ask, and the worst thing that will happen is the sales person will say no. Remember, if you're buying more than one appliance, you have more power and be sure to remind the salesperson of this.

 8. Count on Additional Costs.
 Installation by a professional, plus new hoses, tubes, or bases can significantly add to the total cost of new appliances.
 For example, installation for a new washing machine, plus new plumbing tubes can add $200 or more on top of the price of the appliance.